MarioVilas/winappdbg/doc/source/GettingStarted.rst

 It was loosely tested under *Windows 2000*, *Wine* and *ReactOS*, and some bugs and missing features are to be expected in these platforms (mainly due to missing APIs).

+Python 3.x support is experimental up to WinAppDbg 1.4, and was dropped with WinAppDbg 1.5.
+There are currently no plans to support Python 3.x in the near future - backwards compatibility would be broken and plenty of code would need to be refactored just to port it.

 If you find a bug or have a feature suggestion, don't hesitate to send an email to the [https://lists.sourceforge.net/lists/listinfo/winappdbg-users winappdbg-users] mailing list.
 Both comments and complaints are welcome! :)

 The following tables show which Python interpreters, operating systems and processor architectures are currently supported. **Full** means all features are fully functional. **Partial** means some features may be broken and/or untested. **Experimental** means there is a subversion branch with at least partial support, but hasn't been merged to trunk yet. **Untested** means that though no testing was performed it should probably work.